bthealy/Portfolio/README.md

-# Portfolio
-Projects, Certificates, Etc.

-This repository contains details on the following projects:
-- Deep Learning Feature Aggregation Library
--
-- Autonomous Vehicle
-- Bellman-Ford Path Planner
+# Bellman-Ford Path Planner

+This project is intended to demonstrate an ability to apply dynamic and graph algorithms to robotics and intelligent systems.